Home Latest Biography Mission Impact Contact

 "Do you do this full time?"

-Yes, thanks to steady and growing sales of my offline work.
+Yes, thanks to the combination of sales of my offline work, Patreon support and Youtube ad revenue.

 "What's your IQ / have you sat the MENSA test?"